IamTheCarl/system-mqtt/README.md

 If for some reason your feature just can't be fit within those requirement, make the pull request anyway and we'll talk about it.
 I'm sure we can find a compromise.

+# Dependencies

+* Building `system-mqtt` requires the Rust toolchain including the `cargo` package manager.
+Default repositories may be out of date and fail to build, so it is recommended to install Rust using the installer at [Rustup](https://rustup.rs/).
+Remove any existing instances of `rustc` on your system, and install a fresh copy of Rust using the instructions on Rustup.rs.
+* The Cargo helper command [cargo-deb](https://crates.io/crates/cargo-deb) is required to allow `cargo` to build a .deb package.
+Once Rust is installed, add `cargo-deb` with the command `cargo install cargo-deb`.
+* `libdbus-1-dev` is required, but not installed by default on many Debian systems. `sudo apt install libdbus-1-dev` will install from the Debian or Ubuntu repositories.
+* `libdbus-1-3` or similar is required, but is installed by default on most Debian and Ubuntu systems.

 # Installation

 I brewed this up in less than a day and have less than an hour of runtime with it, so I don't feel ready to publish proper releases or a fancy pre-packaged installer.
 This means you'll be installing it from source.